 Chris grew up in Calhoun County, Alabama.
-After earning his undergraduate degree from Vanderbilt University, he graduated cum laude from Harvard Law School in 2010.
-Before entering private practice, Chris clerked for Honorable William H. Pryor Jr. on the United States Court of Appeals for the Eleventh Circuit.
+After earning his undergraduate degree from Vanderbilt University, he graduated cum laude from Harvard Law School.
+Before entering private practice, Chris clerked for Honorable William H. Pryor Jr. of the United States Court of Appeals for the Eleventh Circuit.
 He then worked for a large Birmingham firm where he focused on complex and appellate litigation before joining Hare Wynn in early 2015.

 Chris has published articles in the Alabama Lawyer, Alabama Association for Justice Journal and Defense Counsel Journal dealing with issues that frequently arise in complex litigation and was a member of the Birmingham Bar Association’s 2016 Future Leaders Forum.
-He is also on the junior board of the Horizons School of Birmingham and has long been a strong supporter of the Alabama Future Farmers of America, having served as state president of the association and as an alumni board member.
+He is also on the junior board of the Horizons School of Birmingham and has long been a strong supporter of the Alabama Future Farmers of America, having served as state FFA president and an alumni board member.

-Outside of work, Chris enjoys spending time with his family, attending college football games, dining with friends, and visiting state parks.
-He also likes to kayak and work on woodworking projects.
+Outside of work, Chris enjoys spending time with his family, attending college football games, visiting friends, kayaking, and hiking.

 Chris graduated cum laude from Harvard Law School in 2010, where he was awarded the Joseph H. Beale Prize for Conflict of Laws.
 In law school, he was a Dean’s Scholar and submissions editor for the Harvard Journal on Legislation.